CharlotteAneriksson/my-milestone2/README.md

 ### Adjustments
 * Original landingpage UX
   * Changed the original UX to a more understandable one for the youngest kids.
 Changed the buttons into flags.
-  * Added a ?-button so that you can read about what it is and how it works.
+  * Added a ? - button so that you can read about what it is and how it works.
 Good for the parent and maybe also good for older children or sibblings.
+* Hiding content with jQuery
+  * Hide the selection part before pressing start and hiding everything except the story when story is ready.
+  * Do to: Users wish, two parents ask for this in case the kid were trying to scroll the screen while reading.

 ### Testing
 1. Desktop & Laptop